Soonghaowei/NLP_practice_projects/word_embedding/readme.md

 ***then***

-follow th * Build Word2Vec by CNN news corpus.ipynb* to build the word embedding
+follow the *Build Word2Vec by CNN news corpus.ipynb* to build the word embedding